Marine Raider Regiment Language Program wins SOCOM Award

 |Downloads:

-This work, Marine Raider Regiment Language Program wins SOCOM Award [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Marine Raider Regiment Language Program wins SOCOM Award, by Cpl Henry Rodriguez II, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT